schol-js/schol/readme.md

  - [CLI Reference](#cli-reference)
  - [Contributors](#contributors)

+## Disclaimer

+schol is proof-of-concept, alpha software.
+It has no test suite, and is not designed to be particularly flexible, extensible, or pluggable.
+It was designed and implemented as a small indepedent study project as part of my M.Sc. program, and I do not necessarily intend to spend much time updating, maintaining, or improving it -- contributors are more than welcome to jump in!

+With that said, I designed it to meet a use case that I personally have had *myriad* times throughout my education -- to create, edit, and publish properly cited assignments and reports -- and it should work well enough as documented for this purpose.

 ## Why schol?

- - Mobile accessible output
+ - Mobile-accessible, web-first output by default
- - Built in citation management with automatic formatting
+ - Built-in citation management with automatic formatting for any citation style
+ - Cross-platform
- - Cross-platform and easy to install
+ - Easy and simple to install and use

 ## System Requirements